tanmayaggarwal/dog-breed-classifier/README.md

 3. Using transfer learning to improve accuracy (accuracy: ~79%)
 4. Testing the results
 5. Added functionality to test for mutts
+6. Added functionality to create a web app using Flask

 DenseNet-161 (pre-trained) model has been used for feature extraction using transfer learning.